 - Try to stay calm during the inevitable disagreements between you and your adolescent.
 Seek professional help if conflicts seem extreme.

-- Encourage 1 hour of vigorous physical activity prior to homework; studies have repeatedly demonstrated a positive relationship between vigorous physical activity and faster and more effective and accurate study habits.
+- Encourage one hour of vigorous physical activity prior to starting homework.
+Studies have repeatedly demonstrated a positive relationship between vigorous physical activity and faster and more effective and accurate study habits.

 - Establish regular, quality sleep patterns.